-- Read the Assignment Background below. - Read "Book the Second," Chapters 1-13 in A Tale of Two Cities. - Complete the characterization worksheet from Read, Write, Think in the Language Arts Resources section of your ArtiosHCS curriculum website. - Using character cards you made in Unit 19, on the back of the cards, write a brief description of each character.
-In your description, be sure to note whether Dickens used direct or indirect characterization to reveal the character.
+- Read the Assignment Background below. - Read "Book the Second," Chapters 1-13 in A Tale of Two Cities. - Complete the Characterization Worksheet from "read-write-think" on your ArtiosHCS curriculum website for this unit. - Using the character cards you made in Unit 19, on the back of the cards write a brief description of each character.
+In your description, be sure to note whether Dickens used direct or indirect characterization to reveal the character to you.
 Also note the type of character.
 (Refer to Unit 19 for a list of the types of characters.)